owensgl/intro-genomics/labs/lab_2.md

 Nelle has run her samples through the assay machines and created 17 files in the `north-pacific-gyre` directory described earlier.
-As a quick check, starting from the `shell-data` directory, Nelle types:
+As a quick check, starting from the `shell-data/lab_2_data` directory, Nelle types:

 ```bash
 $ cd north-pacific-gyre